 If none of ss CB 6 to CB 12 applied, it may be necessary to consider whether the bright-line test could potentially apply.
-This would involve considering whether the land is "residential land" as defined.
+This would involve considering whether the land is "residential land" as defined in s YA 1.
 It is assumed for this example the land is not "residential land".
-See QB yy/yy for information about the business premises exemption to the bright-line test.
+See QB 25/14 for information about the business premises exemption to the bright-line test.